eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_45_Of_men_and_galaxies.md

-Competition between our selves, person against person, community against community, still persists, however; and it is as fierce as it ever was.
+Competition between ourselves, person against person, community against community, still persists, however; and it is as fierce as it ever was.